cloudposse/docs/content/faq/why-kube-dns-vs-coredns.md

 ## Question

-Why do you refer to `kube-dns` instead of `coredns`?
+What's the relationship between `kube-dns` and `coredns`?

 ## Answer

 The `coredns` service went GA in Kubernetes 1.11.
-It just comes down to what version of k8s we’re running.
+It just comes down to what version of k8s is running.
 Practically speaking, there’s no difference between them.
-When we refer to `kube-dns`, just think that it’s the "dns provider" that ships with the Kubernetes version.
+We might refer to `kube-dns` in our documentation, but what we mean to say is the dns controller that ships with the Kubernetes version.